scottslowe/weblog/content/post/2010-06-09-blogging-for-the-right-reasons.md

 This will be a very quick blog post just to address a growing trend I've noticed.
 It started with the wave of prominent bloggers getting hired by EMC for the vSpecialist team.
 With the [recent VMware vExpert 2010 awards][1], this trend has gotten even bigger.
 What is the trend?
 The trend I'm seeing is people starting blogs just to get attention in the industry.

 Of course everyone wants to be noticed in their industry.
 I understand that.
 I respect that.
 I want to be noticed in my industry, too---there's nothing wrong with that.
-But I cannot stress strongly enough that if you are starting a blog simply to make some noise in the industry, maybe win an award, or get hired by _<Insert Company Name Here>_, you are blogging for all the wrong reasons.
+But I cannot stress strongly enough that if you are starting a blog simply to make some noise in the industry, maybe win an award, or get hired by `<Insert Company Name Here>`, you are blogging for all the wrong reasons.

 If you're going to blog (or tweet), do it for the right reasons.
 I mentioned this in my recent [chinwag with Mike Laverick](http://www.rtfm-ed.co.uk/2010/06/08/chinwag-with-scott-lowe-episode-15/).
 The successful bloggers are the bloggers who blog because of their _passion_ for the topic(s) about which they are blogging.
-Consider some of the well-known and well-respected bloggers out there:
+Consider some of the well-known and well-respected VMware-related bloggers out there:

 * [Duncan Epping](http://www.yellow-bricks.com)
 * [Jason Boche](http://www.boche.net/blog)